AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 On the other hand, the performance benefits of using monotonic allocation, for various reasons may also become very huge in multi-threading applications.

-An expected multi-threading use of a software entity can be a driver for both: either for sharing an allocator or for creating dedicated allocators used by specific threads.
+An expected multi-threading use of software entity can be a driver for both: either for sharing an allocator or for creating dedicated allocators used by specific threads.
 It is use-case-dependent and cannot simply be used as a guideline to decide about it.